Click2Hack/Speed-Typing/README.md

 ### Next Steps:
 1. **Clone the Repository**: You can clone the repo from GitHub and modify the time limit in the code as described in the `README.md`.

-3. **Enjoy the Game**: After compiling and running the program, test your typing speed!
+2. **Enjoy the Game**: After compiling and running the program, test your typing speed!
+Author says ~ There is nothing u can do , u can just do what u really can .
+So stop worrying about what u cannot and focus on what u can really do:).
+Love u octocats!!
+For support, please visit my Ko-fi page: [Ko-fi](https://ko-fi.com/putin)